saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 - `--depth`: adds a clean, subtle depth effect to the components, making them look more visually appealing
 - `--noise`: adds a slight noise effect to the components, giving them a more textured look

 These effects can be enabled or disabled using a CSS variable.
+Check out the new [Theme Generator](/theme-generator/) page to see how it works.

 ### New "X-Large" size
 All components that previously had `xs`, `sm`, `md`, and `lg` size modifiers now also support a new `xl` size modifier.
 This gives you more control over the size of components and allows you to create more flexible and responsive designs.